tiflash/debugclient-py/docs/source/api.rst

    You should not instantiate the :py:class:`DebugSession` class directly.
-Instead use the :py:meth:`DebugServer.open_session` command to obtain a handle to a DebugSession object.
+Instead use the :py:meth:`DebugServer.open_session` command to obtain a handle to a :py:class:`DebugSession` object.

 .. toctree::
     :maxdepth: 5